Azure-Samples/search-dotnet-getting-started/README.md

 * Update the App.config in the DataIndexer project with the service and api details of your Azure Search service
 * Compile and Run the DataIndexer project to create an Azure Search and populate it with content from an Azure SQL database
 * Compile and Run the SimpleSearchMVCApp project to search and view the results from this index

+## Running the DotNetHowToAutocomplete sample

+* Open the DotNetHowToAutocomplete.sln project in Visual Studio
+* Compile and Run the project

 ## More information